Introduction to Statistics and Data Analysis I

 This workshop provides a basic introduction to statistics, probability, and data analysis.
 Topics include data acquisition, classification, and summarization; basic probability; random variables and their distributions; and confidence intervals and tests of hypotheses for means, variances, proportions from one or two populations, and chi-square.

 The format for this workshop consists of daily lectures supplemented by additional sessions in the computing labs.
 There will be frequent assignments in order to give workshop participants hands-on experience with the methods and techniques covered in the class.
 Some of these assignments will be pencil-and-paper exercises that can be carried out with hand-held calculators.
-Others will require the use of statistical software.
-Workshop participants will be given the opportunity to do their work using the statistical software packages that are most common in their respective academic disciplines.
+Others will require the use of statistical software, which will be available for use in computer labs.
+Workshop participants will be given the opportunity to do their work using the statistical software packages that are most common in their respective academic disciplines, including SPSS, R, and Stata.

 Fees: Consult the fee structure.